AgomohC/header-parser/readme.md

 # Header Parser

-[femto-header-parser](#) is a full stack app that parses the header of the user and returns their IP address, language and user agent.
-This project idea was gotten from [freeCodeCamp](#).
+[femto-header-parser](#) is a full stack app that parses the request header of the user and returns their IP address, language and user agent.
+This project idea was gotten from [freeCodeCamp](https://www.freecodecamp.org/learn/back-end-development-and-apis/back-end-development-and-apis-projects/request-header-parser-microservice).

 ---